 The M.A. degree in Italian is available in two areas of specialization: Italian Literature or Italian Cultural Studies.
 Course requirements differ for each.
 Each specialization may be pursued along either the Comprehensive Exam Plan or the Thesis Plan, though the latter is exceptional (see below).

 Italian Literature Specialization.
 Ten courses are required, including Italian 205.
 The other courses should be distributed in three main literary periods (with at least two courses in each period): Middle Ages, Renaissance, modern.
 If approved by the graduate adviser, two of the 10 courses may be individual research courses (Italian 596) or upper division Italian courses.
 Related courses in another department, such as Art History 230, may also be approved.
-To receive credit for such courses, students must petition the faculty in advance through a letter addressed to the Director of Graduate Studies.
+To receive credit for such courses, students must petition the faculty in advance through a letter addressed to the Chair of the Department.